dotnet/efcore/docs/getting-and-building-the-code.md

 2. Clean the source directory. `git clean -xid` will clean files in the EF source directory.
 3. Clear nuget packages and caches. `nuget.exe locals all -clear` will delete the NuGet caches.
 (You can get nuget.exe from <https://dist.nuget.org/index.html> or use `dotnet nuget`).

-### ReSharper

-Some people on the team use [ReSharper](https://www.jetbrains.com/resharper/download/) to increase productivity.
-Currently the EAP builds of the latest release seem to be working well.
-Some people see better performance if ReSharper testing support is disabled.